LordEatch/image-sharing-service/README.md

 ## Requirements

-- Python 3.10+
+- Python 3.10+.
-- Standard library only (no external dependencies)
+- Standard library only (no external dependencies).
-- Compatible with Windows, macOS, and Linux
+- Compatible with Windows, macOS, and Linux.